 How to Install QElectroTech on Ubuntu 26.04, 24.04 and 22.04

 Electrical drawings get messy fast when symbols, title blocks, and export settings live in separate tools.
-QElectroTech keeps that workflow in one GPL-licensed desktop editor for schematics, control circuits, and technical diagrams, and you can install QElectroTech on Ubuntu through Snap or the Ubuntu repositories.
+QElectroTech keeps that workflow in one GPL-licensed desktop editor for schematics, control circuits, and technical diagrams, and you can install QElectroTech on Ubuntu through Snap, the upstream stable AppImage release, or the Ubuntu repositories.
 The current upstream 0.100 series includes more than 8,000 symbols, while Ubuntu’s APT package gives you the distro-maintained build from the Universe repository.

 Use Snap when you want the newest stable QElectroTech release with automatic app updates.
+Use the AppImage helper when you want the latest stable GitHub release with digest verification and a local launcher.
 Use APT when you prefer Ubuntu-managed packages and do not need the newest upstream feature set.

 Install QElectroTech on Ubuntu